Somewhere in rural Caldwell County, Missouri, lies the small town of Hamilton. Out of a population of 1,800, 185 work at Missouri Star Quilt Company.

 At the end of six weeks, each new employee has his or her quilt hanging over the customer service area of the office—a beautiful reminder that everything is learnable.

-Leading a Tribe of Quilters
+Leading a Community of Quilters

-Missouri Star’s tribe of quilters from all over the world communicates and shares their passion on the company’s forums.
+Missouri Star’s community of quilters from all over the world communicates and shares their passion on the company’s forums.
 The high level of activity within the forums is affirmation that they’re an incredible hub for quilting knowledge.